privatenumber/vue-subslot/README.md

 ```

 ### Defining Subslots
-Alternatively to using inline filter attriburtes, you can delegate subslot definition to the component.
-With this syntax, you can access subslots like you would normal slots but via `$subslots`.
+Alternatively to using inline filter attributes, you can define subslots on the component.
+With this approach, you can access subslots like you would normal slots but via `$subslots`.
 This is what _Card.vue_ would look like.
 ```vue
 <template>
 	<div class="card">